-- e) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda - f) The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed (10) minutes unless directed by the chairman of the meeting - g) Subject to standing order 3(f), a member of the public shall not speak for more than (3) minutes This is intended to keep public participation clear and concise.
+- e) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda - f) The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed (10) minutes unless directed by the chairman of the meeting - g) Subject to standing order 3(f), a member of the public shall not speak for more than (3) minutes This is intended to keep public participation clear and concise h) In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The chairman of the meeting may direct that a written or oral response be given.
+This is to prevent new questions being raised and debated in a meeting without prior public notification (by agenda)

-Excluding the public
+Excluding the public 18

-The public may be excluded from all or part of a meeting where discussion in public of the business being considered would be prejudicial to the public interest because of its confidential nature or other special reason This may include personnel or contract tendering matters.
+The public may be excluded from all or part of a meeting where discussion in public of the business being considered would be prejudicial to the public interest because of its confidential nature or other special reason This may include personnel or contract tendering matters